-If you are still not happy when you have received our response, you can contact our Head of Oversight again.
+If you are still not happy when you have received our response, you can contact our Director of Resolution again.
 Your complaint will be reviewed by a Senior Manager.
 We will also look at how your complaint was dealt with at Stage 1.

 Complaints about our Chief Executive Officer (CEO)

 Complaints about our CEO are dealt with by one of our Board Members.
 Please mark your letter or email ‘Personal – Service Delivery Complaint’ and send it to the Secretary to the Board.